Get ready for the new Clipper!

 Transit agencies will be able to set discounted fares for specific times and events using an online promotions portal.

 Riders who use paratransit will be able to pay for rides by providing their Clipper card number at booking.

 The new Clipper system will give youth and senior riders the option to apply for their discount program online in addition to applying in person or by mail.

 Clipper is the transit fare payment system for the San Francisco Bay Area.
-Launched in 2006 (as TransLink), the system now has more than 1.4 million cards in circulation and is used for more than 700,000 trips a day.
-Currently accepted on many Bay Area transit services, Clipper will expand over the next two years to be accepted on almost all transit services in the region.
-The Metropolitan Transportation Commission (MTC), the Bay Area’s transportation planning, coordinating, and financing agency, operates Clipper in partnership with the region’s transit operators.
+Launched in 2006 (as TransLink), the system now has nearly 3 million cards in circulation and is used for about 850,000 trips on an average weekday.
+Clipper is accepted on all Bay Area transit services.
+MTC – the Bay Area’s transportation planning, coordinating and financing agency – operates Clipper in partnership with the region’s transit agencies.